 But the connection between other health conditions isn’t always so obvious.
 Digging into those connections, finding out if they are real, and, if they are real, why they might be related, can tell us a lot of about disease.

 With that in mind, we’ve created a visualization of several dozen self-reported health conditions from more than 38,000 members of CureTogether, which 23andMe acquired in early July.
 CureTogether is a free resource for people to share information about diseases and treatments.
-This kind of data can be helpful to both members interested in comparing their own health issues with others, and researchers looking for deeper understanding of illnesses.
+This kind of data can be helpful to both members interested in comparing their own health issues with others, and researchers looking for a deeper understanding of illnesses.

 “(It) can give insights into the underlying biology of the conditions,” said Emily Chang, a scientist on 23andMe’s Science Content and Curation Team.
 “Perhaps there are genetic factors or environmental factors that predispose a person to both conditions.”